fkarg/fkarg.github.io/drafts/getting-things-done.md

 tags:
   - book
 ---
-My rewritten review of the updated edition of David Allan's bestseller GTD.
+My rewritten review of the updated edition of David Allan's bestseller GTD - supposedly it 'can be hazardous to your old habits of procrastination'.

+* TOC
+{:toc}

-I heard about it for quite some time already.
+I heard about it for quite some time before reading the book.
 I was searching for a way to increase my productivity, and when I asked what 'system' others employed, basically the only answer I received was 'GTD, but with the variation that ...'.

 A couple weeks later I went to a talk with the topic being 'how to be productive'.
 After this talk, the presenter, viewing this as part of his legecy